-The Grays Harbor Coastal Future team utilized a wealth of data sets that included topography, habitat maps, infrastructure, property lines, the latest SLR projections and much more.
+The Grays Harbor Coastal Futures team utilized a wealth of data sets that included topography, habitat maps, infrastructure, property lines, the latest SLR projections and much more.
 They fed all this information into a powerful modeling program in order to produce maps projecting what the shorelines of Grays Harbor may look like in 2100.
-As you could imagine, there are a fair amount of assumptions that need to be made in order to do this, and the team did their very best to clearly articulate them.
-In order to narrow the possible modelling variables they used four different scenarios; this also helped demonstrate the pros and cons of prioritizing certain policies.
+As you might imagine, there are a fair amount of assumptions that need to be made in order to do this, and the team did their very best to clearly articulate their assumptions.
+In order to narrow the possible modeling variables they used four different scenarios; this also helped demonstrate the pros and cons of prioritizing certain policies.
 Here are the four scenarios:

 It is encouraging that several ongoing activities are looking at these significant challenges.
 The Ruckelshaus Center produced the Washington State Coastal Resiliency Assessment last year and Governor Inslee recently tasked the Washington Coast Marine Advisory Council (WCMAC) to focus on coastal resiliency.
-The WCMAC is currently assessing the Ruckelshaus’ report and is considering how to address the recommendations.
+The WCMAC is currently assessing the Ruckelshaus report and is considering how to address the recommendations.
 With all this focus and momentum there is a real opportunity to proactively plan for the threats that are on the horizon.
-In reality, it’s a necessity if we want to ensure strong coastal communities and healthy beaches for our children.
+In fact, it is a necessity if we want to ensure strong coastal communities and healthy beaches for our children.